rvessell/ece3005/howto.md

 | `&fnof;` | &fnof; |
 | `&sum;` | &sum;

 <p> A comprehensive list of HTML supported symbols can be found here, https://www.toptal.com/designers/htmlarrows/math/.
-You will want to use the "HTML ENTITY" code when using Markdown. </p>
+"HTML ENTITY" is the syntax version that will be used  when creating an equation in Markdown. </p>

 ## Links